uludag/hspsdb-indexer/README.md

 # HSPs-db indexer

-This repository includes scripts for Elasticsearch indexing of sequence similarity search results, either in NCBI-BLAST xml2/json formats or in SAM/BAM formats.
+This repository includes scripts for Elasticsearch indexing of sequence similarity search results, either in NCBI-BLAST xml/json formats or in SAM/BAM formats.

 In a separate repository we develop web interfaces for the indexed results, https://github.com/uludag/hspsdb-webcode.
-Latest version of the web interface for xml2/json outputs can be seen on a
-[test server](http://hspsdb-test.herokuapp.com/)
-which is connected to an Elasticsearch server with a small set of sample BLAST results.
+Latest version of the web interface for BLAST results in xml/json outputs can be seen on a [test server](http://hspsdb-test.herokuapp.com/) which is connected to an Elasticsearch server with a small set of sample BLAST results.